MarkNijhof/marknijhof.github.com/_posts/ 2009-12-22-specifications.markdown

 I am completely taken by this approach and as you see you don’t need a big BDD framework for this.
 I think using something like this gives a good learning experience before going towards an actual BDD framework like [MSpec](http://codebetter.com/blogs/aaron.jensen/archive/2008/05/08/introducing-machine-specifications-or-mspec-for-short.aspx).
 Also Uncle Bob just wrote a good post about to [not abuse the Given When Then approach](http://blog.objectmentor.com/articles/2009/12/19/the-polyglot-tester) and also take a look at the [Mocks aren’t Stubs](http://martinfowler.com/articles/mocksArentStubs.html) article by Martin Fowler.

-By now you must <grin> understand that I like to throw with code examples so yes the post is very long, but I hope it provides enough value instead of just confusion.
+By now you must &gt;grin&lt; understand that I like to throw with code examples so yes the post is very long, but I hope it provides enough value instead of just confusion.